umccr/RNAsum/README.md

 ## Workflow

-The pipeline consist of five main components illustrated and breifly described below.
+The pipeline consist of five main components illustrated and briefly described below.
 See the [workflow.md](workflow.md) for the complete description of the **[data processing workflow](workflow.md)**.

 <img src="img/RNAsum_workflow.png" width="100%">